 The Rule of Downtime:

 a) "Get Stronger" ...
-Use Karma to improve a single stat by 1 point or 1 stat by 2 points
+Use Karma to improve up to 2 stats by 1 point or 1 stat by 2 points

 b) "Get Better" ...
-Use Karma to improve a skill by 1 point or 1 skill by 2 points
+Use Karma to improve up to 2 skills by 1 point or 1 skill by 2 points

 e) "Work for a Friend" ...
 Earn 2 'favors' from a Contact (see next rule for "Favors" clarification)